Vanmee/Vanmee/README.md

 Hi!
 I am Vanmeeganathan P K
 ========================================================================================================================================

 I am a Front-End Developer based in Bengaluru, India.
+I have around 9 years of experience.

+I am currently working as an SDE 2 at Sixt R&D, Bengaluru.

-I have worked for around 9 years of experience working for companies like Mercedez Benz R&D, Oracle India Pvt Ltd. and Sixt R&D.
+I have previously worked for Oracle India and Mercedes Benz R&D.

+I use Typescript, React, SCSS, MUI in ny day today work.
 <br/>

 ### Skills